kingzamzon/tech-writing/task-1/README.md

 5. Type `git clone` and paste the link you copied in 3, press enter to start cloning.
    ![Clone Button](./images/img2c.png)

-## Pull request
+## Pull Request(PR)

-Pull Request is a way to contribute to repository on GitHub.
+Pull Request(PR) is a way to contribute to repository on GitHub.
 It is a mechanism for a developer to notify team members that they have completed a feature.

 1. Fork the repository, by clicking on the fork button.
 In this example I using the [Git Demo Github](https://github.com/kingzamzon/git-demo-github) repository.